iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Standard23Token #3 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0 should equal to 0
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer = 0 should equal to 0
 APPROVE_AMOUNT = 40
 Allowance = 40  of SPENDER_ACCOUNT
-mainAccountBalanceAfterTransfer =60
+mainAccountBalanceAfterTransfer = 60 should equal to NITAL_SUPPLY - APPROVE_AMOUNT = 60
-ReceivingAccountBalanceAfterTransfer = 40
+ReceivingAccountBalanceAfterTransfer = 40 should equal to APPROVE_AMOUNT = 40
-spenderAccountBalanceAfterTransfer = 0
+spenderAccountBalanceAfterTransfer = 0 should equal to 0
-    ✓ Standard23Token #3 should return correct balances after transfering from another account (341ms)
+    ✓ Standard23Token #3 should return correct balances after transfering from another account (346ms)

 ```

 ### Standard23Token #4 should throw an error when trying to transfer more than allowed
-* [X] Bob (main account) has 99 tokens
+* [X] Bob (main account) has 100 tokens
 * [X] Alice (spender) have 0 tokens
 * [X] Chris (receiver) have 0 tokens
-* [X] Bob gives approval to Alice to be able to transferFrom 99
+* [X] Bob gives approval to Alice to be able to transferFrom 101
 * [X] Alice transfer 100 tokens to Chris
 * [X] Throw an error when trying to transferFrom more than allowed
-* [X] Bob still have 99 tokens left
+* [X] Bob still have 100 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens

 **Console Output:**
 ```

 Standard23Token #4 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=99
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY= 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0 should equal to 0
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer = 0 should equal to 0
-APPROVE_AMOUNT 99
+APPROVE_AMOUNT 40
-Try to TransferFrom 100 MAIN_ACCOUNT to RECEIVING_ACCOUNT from SPENDER_ACCOUNT
+Try to TransferFrom 101 MAIN_ACCOUNT to RECEIVING_ACCOUNT from SPENDER_ACCOUNT
-mainAccountBalanceAfterTransfer =99
+mainAccountBalanceAfterTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer = 0 should equal to 0
-spenderAccountBalanceAfterTransfer =0
+spenderAccountBalanceAfterTransfer = 0 should equal to 0
-    ✓ Standard23Token #4 should throw an error when trying to transfer more than allowed (274ms)
+    ✓ Standard23Token #4 should throw an error when trying to transfer more than allowed (229ms)

 ```